zeeshangondal/PromptLockAnalyze-Custom-Retool-Blocks/README.md

 # PromptLock – Retool Custom Component

+## API Key

+You can acquire the API key from [https://promptlock.io/](https://promptlock.io/).
+This key is required to authenticate with the `/v1/analyze` API and must be provided in the `API_Key` field when configuring the custom node.

+## Overview

 A Retool Custom Component that sends a prompt to the PromptLock `/v1/analyze` API and displays:

 * **Redacted Prompt**